Filoti: End of feudalism

 Under these conditions, long-standing conflicts began between feudal and inhabitants, culminating in the 1680–1690 decade.
 Filotians demand in the place of the old Byzantine church of Panagia to build a new bigger one and ask for a part of the garden of the "Lachanario" – today's homonymous square in Klefaro – which belonged to the feudal lord.
 During this controversy, from 1676 to 1714, the son of Iakovos, Chrysanthos Barozzi, continued to be the same intransigent.
 The situation changed when Ιeronimo succeeded Chrysanthos (1717–1721), who was reconciled with the Filotians.
 In 1717 he granted not only part of the "Lachanario" to build the new church, but the whole to exist a square next to the church.
 The reconciliation seems to have been a one-way solution for feudal Ιeronimo Barozzi, because the Frankish rule had come to its end.
 In 1721 the privileges of the feudal lords were abolished and they were considered to be equal to the Naxians.
 In addition, since 1566 when the Ottoman rule had consolidated, Filotians were no longer villeins and because of Turkish occupation they could migrate for work anywhere in Turkey (as in Smyrna, Vourla and Constantinople).
 This created a shortage of workers and forced the feudal lords to grant greater benefits to have their estates cultivated, reaching the point of selling or giving up part of them.
 It is characteristic that in 1567 and 1621 with the requirement of the landowners had banned the massive migration.
 In addition, around 1690, the locals began to bring money from abroad and acquire their own properties, which reached up to Kalandos, Marathos, Archatos and Kampos.

 Panagia Filotitissa

 In 1718 the new church was founded, which was completed in 1806 and its inauguration took place on 15 August of the same year.
-There is the opinion that the inauguration took place in 1779, but the official ecclesiastical information menion 1806.
+There is the opinion that the inauguration took place in 1779, but the official ecclesiastical information mention 1806.
 The church, dedicated to the Assumption of the Virgin, is the symbol of Filotians in their long struggle against the feudal regime.
 Its celebration, which takes place on August 15, is the most important day of the year for the village.